 Stacktape

-• Aurora engine: multi-node, highly available database cluster with increased durability and fault tolerance.
-Database requests are automatically balanced between available nodes resulting in higher performance.
-Supported engines are PostgreSQL, MySQL.
-For more information refer to AWS web.
+• Aurora engine: A multi-node, highly available cluster with increased durability and fault tolerance.
+It automatically balances read requests across nodes for better performance.

-Databases are always deployed within stack's VPC(Virtual Private Cloud) in your private network.
-You can configure database accessibility, i.e whether the database is accessible from the internet or only available to other resources in VPC.
+Databases are always deployed in a private network within your stack's VPC.
+You can configure accessibility to control whether the database is accessible from the internet or only from other resources in the VPC.

 Basic usage